generomuga/port2viz/README.md

 ## File Structure

+- config (contains the operation configurations)
+- db (contains the raw and output databases)
+- export (contains the failed mapping excel file)
+- lib (contains Python classes)
+- logs (contains the logging information)
+- scripts (contains the sql scripts)
+- controller.py (contains scheduler function)
+- main.py (contains scraping operations)
+- test.py (contains unit test)
+- requirements.txt (contains dependencies)

 ## About the Developer

-This tool was developed by [Gene Romuga](https://github.com/generomuga), a programmer from Integrative Research Support (IRS) platform of IRRI.
+This tool was developed by [Gene Romuga](https://github.com/generomuga), a programmer and constant student of IT.